-If you’re a more experienced blogger and want to dust off some of your old posts, there’s no need to reinvent the wheel.
+If you’re a more experienced blogger and want to dust off some of your old posts, there’s no need to start completely from scratch.
 Instead, reviewing old content should be about looking for new ways to improve its rankings.

 Has it dropped its rank since the last time you checked?
 If so, try to figure out why Google is now favoring another post.